ansible-actions/ansible-lint-action/README.md

  Action Ansible Linting
 ========================

-Linting ansible roles using the ansible-lint package directly from pypi.
+Linting ansible roles or collections using the ansible-lint package directly from pypi.

 Optionally it is possible to install some requirements like ansible collections, roles or pip packages.
 For more details about it, have a look at the Variables